websemantics/codepen-puppeteer/README.md

 ## Features

 - Download example pens as single html pages
-- Easy preview with index page
+- Easy preview with an index page
 - Built-in error recovery to resume download
 - Skip already downloaded pens
 - Easy to debug using screenshots